ncatlab/nlab-content/pages/4/8/9/6/6984/content.md

 (Coq then implements beta-reduction, but not eta-reduction.
 However, eta-equivalence is provable with the internally defined [[identity type]], using the dependent eliminator mentioned above.)

-Arguably, negatively defined products should be naturally expressed as [[coinductive types]], but this is not exactly the case for the presentation of coinductive types used in Coq.
+Arguably, negatively defined products should be naturally expressed as [[coinductive type]]s, but this is not exactly the case for the presentation of coinductive types used in Coq.

 ### Positive versus negative